 With so many excellent transport connections, the best day trips from London are only a hop, skip and a jump away.
 If during your stay in the UK when you visit London, you find yourself itching to get away from the big city for a little break, the UK has lots of places to choose from.
-Thanks to the fast and regular railway network, it’s easy to take day trips from London by train!
+Thanks to the fast and regular railway network, it’s easy to take the best day trips from London by train!

 From the British coastline to its historical ruins, university towns and mountain regions, there’s a huge variety of things that you can consider among your options for the best day trips from London.
 The country has a lot to offer any traveller.
 South of London you’ll find many little coastal towns – the quaint and the quirky.
 Sample some fresh oysters caught that morning, or shop at one of the many local boutique stores.
 The coastal towns also offer lovely walks along the water, a perfect way to spend a sunny day outside of London.

 West of the capital, you’ll find that the best day trips from London are to villages and sites of interest that are richly filled with historical significance.
 From the ancient Stonehenge site to magnificent towns like Bath, there’s a lot to see and do in this region.
 Famous university cities like Oxford and Cambridge are also very well known for their beauty, range of activities and proximity to London, and can certainly be counted among the best day trips from London too.

-So if you have a day to spare, be sure to try one or two among our compiled list below that features the best day trips outside of London.
+So if you have a day to spare, be sure to try one or two among our compiled list below that features the best day trips from London.

 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP